Recommendations & Conclusions

 A cross-Government public awareness campaign should be launched to inform the public about the growing prevalence of AI-assisted misrepresentation, the potential consequences, what the Government is doing to address the Challenge, and what steps individuals can take to protect themselves online.

-Government response.
 The government states it is addressing the issue through existing initiatives, including updating Ofcom's media literacy duties via the Online Safety Act and providing almost £3 million in grant funding for media literacy projects between 2022-2024.
-It also mentions an …
+It also mentions an independent Curriculum and Assessment Review …

 Department for Science, Innovation and Technology